yuzhoumo/advent-of-code/README.md

 university coursework, practice problems, or to challenge each other.

 ## Solutions
-These solutions have been configured to take inputs as command line arguments.
-Use `sh run_solutions.sh` to run them all at once, or run them individually using the command found in the readme for that solution.
+Use `sh run_solutions.sh` to run them all solutions at once, or run them individually using the command found in the readme for that solution.
 All unit tests can also be run at once using `sh run_tests.sh` or run individually.

 * [Day 1](day01): The Tyranny of the Rocket Equation
 * [Day 2](day02): 1202 Program Alarm